virtadpt/exocortex-halo/environment-sensor-esp8266/README.md

 * Send the temperature and relative humidity readings to a [webhook](https://en.wikipedia.org/wiki/Webhook) for processing.

 To drive the display, this repository has a copy of Adafruit's [SSD 1306 module for Micropython](https://github.com/adafruit/micropython-adafruit-ssd1306) included with it.
 The driver module itself has been checked into this repository because the Git repository has been archived, which means that it could go away without warning.
-At the moment I haven't made it optional yet, but that's on the roadmap.
+The presence of an OLED display is optional.

 Why [Micropython](https://micropython.org/)?
 Circuitpython [no longer supports](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-for-esp8266) the ESP8266.